 We are a Reformed church, by which we mean we stand in the Reformed tradition dating to the 16th century Protestant Reformation.
-We subscribe to the Thirty-Nine Articles of Religion, and appreciate other reformational statements such as the French Confession, the Three Forms of Unity, the Westminster Standards, and the Augsburg Confession.
+We subscribe to the Thirty-Nine Articles of Religion, and appreciate and learn from other reformational statements such as the French Confession, the Three Forms of Unity, the Westminster Standards, and the Augsburg Confession.

 Our church life is centered around the Gospel of Jesus Christ, the message that God has acted in His Son to free us from the bondage of sin and death through the death and resurrection of Jesus, and through faith in Him we receive new life by the Spirit.